Chuck Kleinhans: Early life and education

 Charles Nelson Kleinhans was born in a working-class neighborhood of Chicago.
 In the early 1950s, his family moved to suburban Park Ridge.

 He graduated from Maine Township High School in 1960, a classmate of Harrison Ford.
 He then enrolled in the University of Wisconsin–Madison, from which he earned a Bachelor of Arts in comparative literature.

-Kleinhans was in NROTC in college and after graduating was obligated to spend two years in the Navy.
-Afterward, he resumed his study of comparative literature as a graduate student at Indiana University.
+Kleinhans was in Naval Reserve Officers Training Corps in college and after graduating was obligated to spend two years in the Navy.
+Afterward, he resumed his study of comparative literature as a graduate student at Indiana University Bloomington.
 There, in Bloomington, he met his future spouse, Julia Lesage, a fellow graduate student.

 Career

 After earning a PhD in comparative literature, Kleinhans found temporary teaching jobs at Chicago State University (fall 1974–fall 1975) and Northeastern Illinois University (winter 1976–winter 1977).
 In spring 1977, Northwestern University's Radio/Television/Film Department hired him to teach courses on contemporary film theory and experimental film.
 In fall of that year, he started a tenure-track line at Northwestern as an assistant professor and taught "introductory courses in microcomputer graphics, photography, film and video making, media literacy, popular culture; [and] advanced courses in production in aesthetics, film/tv theory, mass culture theory, experimental film and video, Latin America media."
 He also shepherded over 40 dissertations.
 He was subsequently tenured and promoted to associate professor.
-After 32 years at Northwestern, he retired (2009) and became an associate professor.
+After 32 years at Northwestern, he retired (2009) and became an associate professor emeritus.